action ohs consulting chain of responsibility blog post legal obligations

 • What can I do to ensure that my actions in this step do not place our workers and other persons at risk?

-For example, if you have control over loading times, are they reasonable to allow drivers adequate time to perform deliveries?
+For example, if you have control over loading times, is it reasonable to allow drivers adequate time to perform deliveries?
 Or, are they unreasonably forcing drivers to break curfews, speed limits or fatigue rules?

-Positive Duty – Positive Duty recognises that Executive Officers of companies have the capability to make decisions which can impact a workplace and road safety.
+Positive Duty recognises that Executive Officers of companies can make decisions that can impact workplace and road safety.
 Under the CoR it will now be possible to prosecute individuals at the Officer level in addition to prosecuting the business or corporation, even if a CoR related accident or incident has not taken place.

-It should be noted that ‘reckless’ decisions (decisions, in which a ‘Person’ deliberately and unjustifiably pursues a course of action while consciously disregarding any risks flowing from such action) can attract a maximum five-year jail penalty.
+Note that ‘reckless’ decisions, where a person deliberately and unjustifiably pursues a course of action while consciously disregarding any risks flowing from such action, can result in a maximum five-year jail penalty.

-To effectively manage this Positive Duty the following question should be asked:
+To effectively manage this Positive Duty respond to the following questions:

 • How will requests I make to our contractors or customers impact their safety within the Supply Chain?

-Reasonably Practicable – The concept of ‘Reasonably Practicable’ replaces ‘reasonable steps’.
-Factors which will be used to determine ‘Reasonably Practicable’ include:
+The concept of ‘Reasonably Practicable’ replaces ‘reasonable steps’.
+Factors used to determine ‘Reasonably Practicable’ include:

-• What the person should have known about controlling the hazard; or
+• What the person should have known about controlling the hazard.

 • The cost of controlling the hazard.